openziti/ziti-doc/docusaurus/docs/guides/05-troubleshooting/pki-troubleshooting/troubleshoot-expired-certs.md

 Ultimately, the controller is not accessible despite being online.
 ![img.png](invalid-certificate.png)
 ![img.png](browser-cert-viewer-invalid.png)
-3. From the Ziti CLI, if you attempt to log into the controller you will get an error to the effect of `certificate is expired or invalid`, `unable to retrieve certificate authority`, or `bad certificate`
+3. From the `ziti` CLI, if you attempt to log into the controller you will get an error to the effect of `certificate is expired or invalid`, `unable to retrieve certificate authority`, or `bad certificate`
 4. Viewing the controller logs, you may see errors similar to `TLS handshake error`, `bad certificate`, or `certificate failure`.